Migration from v4 to v5

 Pagination

-• Rename round to circular for consistency.
-The possible values should be adjectives, not nouns:
+roundtocircularfor consistency.
+The possible values should be adjectives, not nouns:-<Pagination shape="round"> -<PaginationItem shape="round"> +<Pagination shape="circular"> +<PaginationItem shape="circular">

 Popover